grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 The top table allows you to visualize which symbols take up the most resources in your profile.

-The table has three columns, symbols, self and total - representing the self time and total time of each symbol.
-The table is sorted by self time by default, but can be reordered by total time or symbol name upon clicking the column headers.
+The table has three columns: symbols, self, and total.
+The table is sorted by self time by default, but can be reordered by total time or symbol name by clicking the column headers.

 ![Figure 5 - Top table](/static/img/docs/flame-graph-panel/top-table.png 'Figure 5 - Top table')